cppalliance/safe-cpp/proposal/draft.md

     spawn fails requires-clause (safe(f(args...)))
 ```

 Consider a `spawn` function that takes a callable `f` and a set of arguments `args`.
 The function is marked `safe`.
 Transitively, the callable, when invoked with the provided arguments, must also be a safe operation.
 But we can't stipulate `safe` on the type `F`, because it may not be a function type.
-In this example it's a class with two overloaded call operators.
+Here it's a class with two overloaded call operators.

 When the user provides an integer argument, the _requires-clause_ substitutes to `safe(f(1))`, which is true, because the best viable candidate for the function call is `void operator()(const self^, int) safe;`.
 That's a safe function.

 When the user provides a floating-point argument, the _requires-clause_ substitutes to `safe(f(1.1))`, which is false, because the best viable candidate is `void operator()(const self^, double);`.
 That's not a safe function.

-These kind of constraints are idiomatic in C++ but not supported in Rust, because that language uses early-checked traits to implement generics.

 ### _unsafe-block_

-The `unsafe` token escapes the safe context and admits operations for which soundness cannot be guaranteed by the compiler.
+The `unsafe` token escapes the safe context, permitting operations for which soundness cannot be guaranteed by the compiler.
 The primary unsafe escape is the _unsafe-block_.
-At the statement level, write `unsafe { }` and put the unsafe operations inside the braces.
+At the statement level, write `unsafe { }` with the unsafe operations inside the braces.
 Unlike in Rust, _unsafe-blocks_ do _not_ open new lexical scopes.

 ```cpp
 #feature on safety